orcephrye/PyController/README.md

       keys:
         KEY_S: KEY_T
 RPGs: # There can be multiple profiles in the same config file.
-  executable: [northgard, kingmaker.exe] # You can link multiple games to one profile.
+  executable: [pillarsofeternity, kingmaker.exe] # You can link multiple games to one profile.
 This is not case-sensitive
   keys:
     KEY_A: KEY_B
 ```